AlexChaplinBraz/shell-scripts/README.md

 Open a buku bookmark with your $BROWSER or create a buku bookmark with a series of interactive dmenu prompts.
-It has support for getting the URL and title of the active window if it is one of: qutebrowser, Chrome, Brave and Chromium (though I haven't tested Chromium because I don't have it).
+It has support for getting the URL and title of the active window if it is one of: qutebrowser, Chrome, Brave or Chromium (though I haven't tested Chromium because I don't have it).

-It works fine, but I dislike buku's way of operating so I'm creating my own plain text bookmarking system with dmenu for managing them.
+It works fine, but I dislike buku's way of operating so I created my own plain text bookmarking system with dmenu for managing them.
+No more development is planned for it since I switched to dmarks.

 ### demoji